Maximilian-Winter/llama-cpp-agent/ReadMe.md

 # llama-cpp-agent Framework

 ## Introduction
 The llama-cpp-agent framework is a tool designed for easy interaction with Large Language Models (LLMs).
-Allowing users to chat with LLM models, execute structured function calls and get structured output (objects).
+Allowing users to chat with LLM models, execute structured function calls, get structured output (objects) and do retrieval augmented generation.

 It provides a simple yet robust interface and supports llama-cpp-python and OpenAI endpoints with GBNF grammar support (like the llama-cpp-python server) and the llama.cpp backend server.
 It works by generating a formal GGML-BNF grammar of the user defined structures and functions, which is then used by llama.cpp to generate text valid to that grammar.
 In contrast to most GBNF grammar generators it also supports nested objects, dictionaries, enums and lists of them.